The WWF is run at a local level by the following offices...

 - WWF’s experts made key inputs to the government’s operation Phakisa which was about unlocking the ocean economy, with WWF adding our voice that this is done in a sustainable and with ambitious targets to protect the areas that most need protecting.
 A goal was set to increase South Africa's MPAs to 10% of our ocean area.

-- In 2018, WWF congratulated all who worked behind the scenes to provide additional marine protection to our oceans with 20 new mid-ocean MPAs declared though still to be ratified.
-This will increase South Africa's MPA footprint tenfold from 0,5% to 5%.
+- In 2018, WWF congratulated all who worked behind the scenes to provide additional protection to our oceans.
+20 MPAs including new mid-ocean and the expansion of the existing MPAs were officially declared in 2019.
+This has increased South Africa’s MPA footprint tenfold from 0,5 to 5%.